-GM announces battery plant coming to Tennessee
+Union, automakers headed for fight over battery plant wages

 GM is likely to need far more battery capacity if it’s able to deliver on a goal of converting all of its new passenger vehicles from internal combustion engines to electricity by 2035.

-Gov. Bill Lee declared the new battery plant project “the largest single investment of economic activity in the state’s history” while praising the project.
+Tennessee Gov. Bill Lee declared the new battery plant project “the largest single investment of economic activity in the state’s history” while praising the project.

 Lee, a Republican, and his top economic development chief declined to detail how much the state had provided in incentives but said that information would come out soon.